jaskho/jquery-forms-controller/README.md

 The FormsController and Validation module together provide for a flexible, roughly MVC-style, form-based interface.

 (3.)
-FlowTabs widget - jQuery widget for implementing a multi-step process via a tabbed display.
+FlowTabs module - jQuery widget for implementing a multi-step process via a tabbed display.

 Together with the FormsController/Validation module, allows a complex form to be presented as a managed-sequence, wizard-style process, using a tabs metaphor to provide user feedback and orientation.